 There are strong overlaps and synergies among the four CPTED principles.
-In practice, it may be useful to recognize the principles as different facets to a single design strategy.
-The implementation of strategies may benefit schools by creating a warm and welcoming environment, fostering a sense of physical and social order, sending a positive message to students and parents, maximizing the presence of authority figures, and managing access to all school areas
+In practice, it may be useful to recognize that the principles can meet other design goals as well, like Responsive design (US-CHPS II 10.1 Biophilic and Responsive Design).
+The implementation of should create a warm and welcoming environment, foster a sense of physical and social order, increase a sense of place, and provide more opportunities for natural surveillance.

 To incorporate CPTED Principles effectively, schools must involve those responsible for design, use, and maintenance.
 Key stakeholders include school officials, teachers, designers, and local emergency response agencies.
-The most effective CPTED strategies are those that improve the quality of the learning environment.
+The most effective CPTED strategies are those that improve the quality of the learning environment and that bring communities closer.
 This is in contrast to implementing visually affronting security or target hardening measures such as armed security patrols or razor wire fences.
 Some effective CPTED strategies include:

-- Clear sight lines between interior rooms and circulation spaces - Adequate site lighting at drop-off/pick-up areas, trash enclosure, and along pedestrian paths - Eliminating concealed and isolated routes between buildings and within interior - Avoid entrapment by eliminating unnecessary doors or gates such as at restrooms - Promote land use mix to encourage activities during critical time periods - create a sense of ownership through maintenance and management
+- Increasing visibility between interior rooms and circulation spaces - Adequate site lighting at drop-off/pick-up areas, trash enclosure, and along pedestrian paths - Directing the flow of people toward proper and visible entrances

+- Eliminating unnecessary doors or gates such as at restrooms - Promote land use mix to encourage activities during critical time periods - Create a sense of ownership through design, maintenance, and management

-II 8.0 - Crime Prevention Through Environmental Design Prerequisite 3 points Applicability Verification All projects.
+II 8.0 - Safer Schools By Design Prerequisite 3 points Applicability Verification All projects.
 Design Review Construction Review Performance Review

 Prerequisite II 8.0.1 Conduct a CPTED workshop with key project stakeholders and a CPTED professional at the beginning of, or before, schematic design to identify site, building and interior issues, and define strategies aligned with CPTED principles for addressing them in a CPTED Plan.
-Key project stakeholders must include representatives of the designers, users, and emergency responders.
+Key project stakeholders must include representatives of the designers, users, students, community members, and emergency responders.
 II 8.0.2 The CPTED Plan must articulate strategies categorized by CPTED Principle.
 II 8.0.3 The design team must incorporate these strategies in the project design.
 The CPTED professional shall review the design prior to construction and provide comments as necessary to align the design with CPTED Principles.